 By Nicky Sanford

-Children's tantrums and outbursts are often the result of feeling frustrated.
+Children's outbursts are often the result of feeling frustrated.

 This, coupled with the urge for indepdendence, both in actions and in thoughts and decisions, can make things challenging for everyone.

 Trying to balance this into a busy day can be frustrating for both parents and children!

 It takes time to gain an insight into other people’s perspective and to understand that what you are thinking or wanting is not always the same as that of other people.

 But this is an important developmental stage for children and we can help them along this journey with clear options and direct instructions but without giving them ultimate control and power.

 For your little one, life is often purely about what they want, and when they want it, but below are some ways to keep control without losing the power of parenting.